Gigaspaces/xap-release/README.md

-export VERSION=12.0.0-m7                          # The version that should be in the release poms. export TAG_NAME="barak_$VERSION"                  # Once the maven install pass a tag is created and pushed for this source, this is the name of the tag. export OVERRIDE_EXISTING_TAG=true                 # If equal to the string true, $TAG_NAME will be modified if already exists.
+export VERSION=12.0.0-m7                          # The version that should be in the release poms. export TAG_NAME="barak_$VERSION"                  # Once the maven install pass a tag is created and pushed for this source, this is the name of the tag. export OVERRIDE_EXISTING_TAG=true                 # If equal to the string true, $TAG_NAME will be modified if already exists. export DEPLOY_ARTIFACTS=true                      # If equal to true deply maven artifacts to s3 (provided that the setting in .m2 is configured)

 export M2=/home/barakbo/tmp/m2                    # The location of the m2 maven, the script will delete some of the folder in this location it is best to use a dedicated folder for this script. export WORKSPACE=/home/barakbo/tmp/workspace      # The location on the disk that the script will checkout the sources.